t3hsuppli3r/Bulk-Skylanders-Reset/README.md

 ----------------------------------------

 - Bulk_Skylanders_Reset.py is for Skylander dumps from SSA to SSC.
+It will reset all Skylanders to LVL 1.

 ----------------------------------------

-- Bulk_Skylanders_Imaginators_Reset.py is the new script to be used for Bulk Imaginators dumps reset.
+- Bulk_Skylanders_Imaginators_Reset.py is the new script to be used for Bulk Imaginators dumps reset to LVL 1.
-Have almost the same functionality but the wiping requirements are different for Imaginators.
+Have almost the same functionality and the script above, but the wiping requirements are different for Imaginators.
 Read bellow.

 ----------------------------------------

 - Bulk_Skylanders_Imaginators_Reset_Alt_Version.py will give you the same result as the "Bulk_Skylanders_Imaginators_Reset.py" from above, however the code implementation here is a bit different.
-You need to put the original dumps inside "input" folder and you will get the results from "output".
+You need to put the original dump files inside "input" folder and you will get the results from "output".
 It was written thanks to a crushing individual from Discord :)

 ----------------------------------------
 How does it works?